 These scam artists aren’t particularly looking to get rich quick off the religious zealots; they just recognize these people are one of the most abundant sources of live email addresses to be found.

 I’d be willing to bet many of the religious emails that get forwarded to me never started out in any church office.
-Most were probably cobbled together by some person with a little knowledge of the Bible and a big desire to accumulate massive email lists of people who are known to part with a dollar or two on a regular basis.
+Most were probably cobbled together by some person with a little knowledge of the Bible.
+They have a big desire to accumulate massive email lists of people who are known to part with a dollar or two on a regular basis.
 They don’t have the church coffers in mind, though.

-What they have in mind is peddling their own version of the “Get Rich Quick” scams and selling the lists of the live email addresses they accumulate to other scam artists.
+What they have in mind is peddling their own version of the “Get Rich Quick” scams.
+They’re selling the lists of the live email addresses they accumulate to other scam artists.

 Regardless of whatever condemnation I am promised for not forwarding an email, I rarely forward any if I do not know the original source.
 And I never forward an email without first stripping it of any email addresses or any material in the email not pertinent to the message contained in it.

-That helps block some of the access intruders have built into the emails that enable them to search and download data from your files or those of anyone you forward their message to.
+That helps block some of the access intruders have built into the emails.
+It enables them to search and download data from your files or those of anyone you forward their message to.

 What I have done instead is started sending flowers to people with whom I want to stay in touch — digital flowers that is.

 I wasn’t always a flower nut.
-I used to mow the town cemetery — 18 acres a week for $2 a day with one of the first gas-powered rotary mowers — in the small town in Ohio where I was raised.
+I used to mow the town cemetery in the small town in Ohio where I was raised.
+It was 18 acres a week for $2 a day with one of the first gas-powered rotary mowers.
 The little old ladies in town were always upset with me because if it didn’t have a bloom on it it got mowed.